tamaroas/banking-api-test/README.md

 ## Submit

 - Fork this repository, work on the requirements, push to the forked repository (under your account) and have the link to the repository shared with me.
+You've got a week to have it submitted (from the day you receive the invite).

 All the best and happy coding!